Please note:

 5. Replace the axle assembly and film roll onto the lower bearing blocks, swing upper bearing blocks back into place and tighten and adjust wing nuts for desired film tension

-Removing the axle
+Removing the Axle Assembly

 1. Remove the protective caps from the ends of both bolts located in the slotted holes of the upper bearing blocks.